 Lockdowns during Covid-19 lead to significant sales declines in much of the German industry.
 We network your demand instruments with operations to enable market-based planning.

 How can operations be sustained when critical employees are down or physical presence is not possible?
-The digital situation report has business continuity management to respond immediately to failures using contingency plans.
+The digital situation report has business continuity management, so they can respond immediately to failures using contingency plans.

 During the initial lockdown, the vulnerability of industry supply chains to delayed border clearances and gene closures became apparent.
-The digital status report enables identifying the impact of country risks on supply chains and the efficient management of risks.
+The digital status report enables the identification of the impact of country risks on supply chains, and the efficient management of risks.

 The global Covid-19 pandemic has shown how quickly entire industries change.
 Real-time information on new laws and restrictions, the definition of new measures (e.g. hygiene measures), the tracking of measures and local adaptation in corporate groups led many companies to their operational capacity limits.
 Companies that have effective tools to assess risks to their business model, core processes, employees and suppliers have a clear competitive advantage during Covid-19 through their ability to respond and adapt more quickly.

-The German Federal Office for Information Security (BSI) noted that cyberattacks are becoming increasingly frequent and complex.
-While business models in large parts of the German industry are still physical, the threat is predominantly digital.
+As noted by the German Federal Office for Information Security (BSI), cyberattacks are becoming increasingly frequent and complex.
+While business models in a large part of German industry are still physical, the threat situation is predominantly digital.
 Highly complex and bimodal IT landscapes with, on the one hand, mainframe systems from the 1980s and 1990s in combination with cloud-native solutions provide attack surfaces for cybercriminals.
-With IT asset management and process management, among other things, we offer the possibility to simulate system failures and attacks to analyze vulnerabilities and the effects of cybercrime and to take appropriate measures.
+With IT asset management and process management, among other things, we offer the possibility to simulate system failures and attacks in order to analyze vulnerabilities and the effects of cybercrime and to take appropriate measures.

 Today, especially in small and medium-sized companies, information is obtained manually when preparing management reports or the management report required under Section 289 of the German Commercial Code (HGB): for example, by evaluating various financial, accounting and sales systems.
 The aggregation of data is often done manually, which increases the susceptibility to errors.
-The process often drags on for several months and ties up internal and cost-intensive external resources.
+The process often drags on for several months and ties up not only internal but also cost-intensive external resources.

-To capture the company’s situation more quickly and cost-effectively selectively, the information gathering process must be automated.
+In order to be able to selectively capture the company’s situation more quickly and cost-effectively, the information gathering process must be automated.
 This is achieved by connecting all relevant systems via interfaces, the structured collection of input data, and the standardized preparation in the digital management report.
 The input systems continue to exist as data masters, and the digital management report is the central control instrument based on the decentralized systems.